segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 2. Search for "Braze" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. In your Segment Settings UI, add the "API Key" which can be found in your Braze Dashboard under App Settings > Manage App Group.
 4. You will also need to set up a new App Group REST API Key in the Braze Dashboard under App Settings > Developer Console > API Settings.
 Instructions can be found [here](https://www.braze.com/documentation/REST_API/#creating-and-managing-rest-api-keys). **Note:** For this App Group REST API Key, you will only need to select users.track endpoint under "User Data"
-5. If you are implementing via Analytics.js, Segment will automatically load the [Braze Web SDK](https://www.braze.com/documentation/Web/).
+5. If you are implementing using Analytics.js, Segment will automatically load the [Braze Web SDK](https://www.braze.com/documentation/Web/).
 Otherwise, depending on the source you've selected, include Braze's library by adding the following lines to your dependency configuration.

 ### iOS